devshittu/receeve-frontend-challenge/README.md

 ````
 Please do note that localStorage api was used in the implementation of the fake authentication mechanism.
 I am also aware of storing sensitive information in the localstorage which I do not want to do in the real life projects.

-I have also hosted a live version on the [Github Pages](https://devshittu.github.io/receeve-frontend-challenge) and can be accessed via
+I have also hosted a live version on the [Github Pages](https://devshittu.github.io/receeve-frontend-challenge) and can be accessed via the link below.

 > https://devshittu.github.io/receeve-frontend-challenge